Promhze/alx-low_level_programming/0x09-static_libraries/README.md

-my tryouts on static libraries
+# this all about static libraries